robsonke/dotfiles/README.md

 To restore from dropbox: mackup restore

 ## custom overrides
 To override these defaults, you can add files in a folder named "custom".
-That's ignored by git but will be loaded by your zsh profile.
 For example the DEFAULT_USER variable in .zshrc to your own username or the oh-my-zsh plugins.

 ## thanks
 These great tools: